hyperium/tonic/tonic-examples/routeguide-tutorial.md

 # gRPC Basics: Tonic

-This tutorial, adapted from [grpc-go][grpc-go], provides a basic introduction to working with gRPC and tonic.
+This tutorial, adapted from [grpc-go][grpc-go], provides a basic introduction to working with gRPC and Tonic.
 By walking through this example you'll learn how to:

 - Define a service in a `.proto` file.
 - Generate server and client code.